apache/arrow/docs/source/format/Intro.rst

 same value.
 These sequences are called runs.
 A run-end encoded array has no buffers of its own, but has two child arrays:

 *  **Run ends array:** holds the index in the array where each run ends.
-The run ends array always begins with 0 and contains one more element than the length of its parent array.
+The number of run ends is the same as the length of its parent array.
 *  **Values array:** the actual values without repetitions (together with null values).

 Note that nulls of the parent array are strictly represented in the values array.